 Now that it's September some of my interest groups have begun again and my diary is filling up.
 I've also been busy in the house where I've been doing a bit of a makeover in the second bedroom with a change in the soft furnishings and bed linen.
 I'm not a sewer so I've bought bedding, curtains, blinds for this bedroom and also a landing window in neutral creams and white.
 I'm also hoping to do some decluttering.
 I think it must be that time of the year when we're indoors more and I've noticed that there's a need to have a clear out!

-Meanwhile, DH has been slowly lifting potatoes and other root vegetables ready to store them.
+Meanwhile, my husband has been slowly lifting potatoes and other root vegetables ready to store them.
 This is a slow process because of the changeable weather and a back and hip problem which has recently got worse.
 So far he's been digging up the potatoes a row or two at a time.
-The top collage shows half the produce from one row as the other half was left for our daughter.
 We've got lots of chilis, F1 Cheyenne and De Cayenne this year which I'm going to freeze.

 These white onions, Globo, grown from seed, have been spread out to dry before they're stored in hanging bunches.